Rigby-David/Shell-game/README.md

 1) **Make a drawing of your app.
 Simple "wireframes"**

-1) **Look at the drawing and name the HTML elements you'll need to realize your vision** Div - img - button
+1) **Look at the drawing and name the HTML elements you'll need to realize your vision** Div - img - button - span
 1) **Look at the drawing and imagine using the app.
 What _state_ do you need to track?**
 Need to track the counter state
 1) **For each HTML element ask: Why do I need this? (i.e., "we need div to display the results in")** Div - need someplace to display all the info for each image img - need something to display and id/class button - need to be able to interact, click addEventListener('click', () = >){}
+span -
 1) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How" (i.e., `resultsEl.textContent = newResults`)**
 Div - document.getElementById
 Img - getElementById